mixxxdj/mixxx/source/glossary.rst

      HSV stands for hue, saturation, and value, and is also often called HSB (B for brightness).
 The HSV Color Model represents color in a way more suited to the human perception of color.
-For example, the relationships "stronger than", "darker than", and "the opposite of" are easily expressed in HSV.
+For example, the relationships “stronger than”, “darker than”, and “the opposite of” are easily expressed in HSV.
 In contrast, the representation of the hardware-oriented :term:`RGB` model is close to what most monitors show.